inlab-geo/pyfm2d/readme.md

 As a consequence they should have global scope that is they exist even when the main that is now a subroutine is terminated.
 Thus they are accessible from Python via to be written get and set functions.

+## Test

+Running `test_fm2d.py` from within the test direcrory will succesfully execute fmm.